sequelize/sequelize/docs/manual/other-topics/upgrade-to-v7.md

 have been removed and all typings are now directly retrieved from the actual TypeScript code.
 You'll likely find many tiny differences which however should be easy to fix.

+## Attributes cannot start and end with `$`

+`$attribute$` & `$nested.attribute$` is a special syntax used to reference nested attributes in Queries.

+In Sequelize 6, it was possible to create an attribute that matched this special syntax, leading to bugs in queries.
+Starting with Sequelize 7, this is now considered reserved syntax, and it is no longer possible to use a string that both starts and ends with a `$` as the attribute name.

+This only affects the attribute name, it is still possible to do this for the column name.

 ### Changes to `ConnectionManager`

 *This only impacts you if you used `ConnectionManager` directly.*